huggingface/transformers/docs/source/en/trainer.md

 trainer.train()
 ```

-To pass extra arguments supports by GaLore, you should pass correctly `optim_args`, for example:
+To pass extra arguments supported by GaLore, you should pass correctly `optim_args`, for example:

 ```python
 import torch